kw7oe/kw7oe.github.io/content/posts/debugging-with-tracing-in-elixir.md

 **In Local Shell**

-If you are running it on the same shell that are running the system, you will see something as follow, whenever the function you traced is run:
+If you are on the shell that are running the system, whenever the function you traced is called, you will see something as follow:

 ```
 (<0.106.0>) call 'Elixir.Enum':map([1,2,3],#Fun<erl_eval.44.97283095>)